Paluma Push Social Rides

 Ride Description:

-- Saturday: We are leaving the Cricket Grounds at 3pm on Saturday afternoon and we will ride out to the Grave Yards Loop and return via CP6, crossing Running River (your feet will get wet).
-Approximately 20km return.
+Saturday: We are leaving the Cricket Ground at 3pm on Saturday afternoon and we will ride out to the Grave Yards before returning to CP6 near Running River.
+After crossing the River (your feet will get wet), we will follow some Single track back to the Cricket Ground.
+This ride is approximately 20km return and we will ride together stopping at certain points to re-group.

-If you would like to camp at the Hidden Valley Cricket Grounds on Saturday night, a $10 donation will be collected that night.
+If you would like to camp at the Hidden Valley Cricket Ground on Saturday night, a $10 Cash donation will be collected that night.
 This goes to the local Rural Fire Brigade to help with the maintenance of the facilities.
+The Cricket Ground has a large shed as well as showers and toilets.
+Please bring your own food and drinks.

 Training Tips